layman-docs/layman-docs.github.io/projects/index.md

 ## Projects

 Having started today(7th of April), and the coders being active.

-The most current projects are about coding, computing and little more.
+Most current projects are about coding, computing and little more.

 List of proposed projects:
 - C For Yourself